6th Air Group: History

 The unit was formed on 1 April 1942 in Kisarazu, Japan, and was initially equipped with only six Mitsubishi A6M Zero fighters, under the command of Lieutenant Hideki Shingō.
 The group made an unsuccessful interception attempt during the Doolittle Raid on 18 April.
 By 30 May, the group's fighter strength increased to 33 Zeros and Lieutenant Tadashi Kaneko was appointed as its commander (Hikōtaichō).
 It was intended to serve as a garrison for Midway Island after it would be captured in the upcoming Operation MI in June.
 Six fighters were embarked on the carrier Akagi, nine Kaga, three each on Hiryū and Sōryū, while 12 were on Jun'yō.
 Some of the fighters were involved in the Battle of Midway under Lieutenant Kaneko, and in Attack on Dutch Harbor under Lieutenant Zenjirō Miyano.

 The disaster at Midway meant that the intended plan for the 6th Air Group was now infeasible.
 At the end of August 1942, the group was sent to Rabaul on New Britain to be used in operations in New Guinea and the Solomon Islands.
-Its new Hikōtaichō, Lieutenant Mitsugi Kofukuda, led a 5,000-kilomer over-water ferry flight of 18 Zero fighters from Kisarazu to Rabaul via island bases (Iwo Jima, Saipan, Truk and Kavieng), which was unprecedented for a single-seat aircraft at the time.
+Its new Hikōtaichō, Lieutenant Mitsugi Kofukuda, led a 5,000-kilometer over-water ferry flight of 18 Zero fighters from Kisarazu to Rabaul via island bases (Iwo Jima, Saipan, Truk and Kavieng), which was unprecedented for a single-seat aircraft at the time.

 Initially, the 6th Air Group was assigned to provide air defence for the Rabaul base and air cover for ship convoys in the area.
 Their first operation against Guadalcanal came on 11 September 1942 and from then on they regularly flew missions from Rabaul to Guadalcanal.
 In one such mission on 28 September, Lieutenant Kofukuda led 27 Zeros to escort 27 Mitsubishi G4M bombers.
 The US forces from Henderson Field scrambled 35 Grumman F4F Wildcat fighters to intercept the strike, after receiving an early warning from coastwatchers and radar.
 During the ensuing air battle, 6th Air Group Zeros were unsuccessful at protecting the Japanese bombers and eight of them were lost.
 As a consequence, the Japanese changed the tactics and Lieutenant Kofukuda led a fighter sweep of 28 Zeros (18 from 6th Air Group and ten from Tainan Air Group) ahead of nine G4M bombers and eight Zeros.
 The latter acted as a decoy and turned back before reaching Guadalcanal, while Kofukuda' Zeros continued on.
 After arriving above Guadalcanal, they managed to surprise the intercepting 36 Wildcats and shot down six of them for the loss of one Zero.
 In addition, when they withdrew, they found and destroyed two Douglas SBD Dauntless dive bombers above Savo Island.